Alfredao/gila-notification-test/README.md

 The system uses object-oriented programming (OOP) principles and is designed to be scalable, allowing for the addition of more types of notifications in the future.

-Sure, here's another version of the setup description for the project:

 Technology Stack
 ----------------